moebiussurfing/ofxSceneTEST/README.md

 ![](/readme_images/Capture1.JPG)

 ## Overview
-This addon easily draws a scene with two independent layers of these enabled or disabled 'draw types':
+This add-on easily draws a scene with two independent layers of these enabled or disabled 'draw types':

 - Image 1 (background)
 - Image 2 (image)